PredictiveEcology/drat/README.md

 # packages
-`drat` repository of Predictive Ecology Group R packages
+`drat` repository of development versions of R packages developed by the Predictive Ecology Group.